JetBrains/teamcity-documentation/topics/subversion.md

 [//]: # (title: Subversion)
 [//]: # (auxiliary-id: Subversion)

-This page contains descriptions of Subversion\-specific fields and options available when setting up a VCS root.
+This page contains descriptions of Subversion-specific fields and options available when setting up a VCS root.

-Common VCS Root properties are described [here](configuring-vcs-roots.md#Common+VCS+Root+Properties).
+Common VCS root properties are described [here](configuring-vcs-roots.md#Common+VCS+Root+Properties).

-You do not need Subversion client to be installed on the TeamCity server or agents.
+>You do not need a Subversion client to be installed on the TeamCity server or agents.
 TeamCity bundles the Java implementation of SVN client ([SVNKit](http://svnkit.com/)).
+>
+type="tip"

 ## SVN Connection Settings